 Getting Started

 Reading this guide helps you to get started with Scalar Docs, literally in minutes.
-You don’t need anything to get started, not even account if just want to play around.
+You don’t need anything to get started, not even an account if you just want to play around.

 GuidesCopied!

-Note: Guides are part of our Scalar Pro plan (read below).
+Guides are part of our Scalar Pro plan (read below, or visit our pricing page for more info).

-In the top left corner, you’ll see a “Guide” tab.
+In the top left corner of https://docs.scalar.com, you’ll see a “Guide” tab.
 This is where you land by default.

 Guides are basically a blank sheet of paper.
-You can just start writing your documentation, your guidelines, your knowledge base — whatever you want to write.
+These pages are where you will publish your non-reference content (API reference pages are discussed below).
+You can start writing your documentation, your guidelines, your knowledge base — whatever you want to write — using our editor.
+You can alternatively manage your guides using a Git repository, covered in the GitHub Sync guide.

 If you’re serious about this, you can create an account here to make sure your changes are saved.